davidrbourke/KCAD/3. Deployments/README.md

 ```

 ### Canary Update
 Deploy a new version and route only a small percentage of traffic to the new version.
 Once the testing is complete, route all traffic to the new deployment.

 1. Deploy the version 2 Deployment
 2. Setup a common label from the Service to both the new and old deployments, e.g. app: front-end
 3. Reduce the number of Pods in the new/v2 deployment, e.g.:
   - 5 Pods in v1 deployment, 5 pods in v2 deployment - will split load 50/50
-  - 5 Pods in v1 deployment, **1** pods in v2 deployment - will split load 83/17 - 17% of traffic is going to the new deployment
+  - 5 Pods in v1 deployment, **1** pod in v2 deployment - will split load 83/17 - 17% of traffic is going to the new deployment
 4. Once tests are complete, increase the Pods in the v2 deployment, reduce the pods in the v1 deployment down to zero

 A Service Mesh like Istio are more specific about Canary deployments, e.g. you could route 1% of traffic.